Classic Marshmallow Sweet Potato Casserole

 Marshmallow Sweet Potato Casserole Ingredients

-For this sweet potato casserole with marshmallows, you’ll need the following easy-to-find ingredients:
+For this sweet potato casserole with marshmallows and pecans, you’ll need the following easy-to-find ingredients:

 • Eggs